A Curious Miscellany of Items Philosophical, Historical, and Literary

 “To Boggs and Mires, & oft through Pond or Poole,” (IX.641)

-As you so justly pointed out, these long strings of low Words cause the Wheels of a Line to “grind together”, if you will pardon my Expression.
+As you so justly pointed out, these long Strings of low Words cause the Wheels of a Line to “grind together”, if you will pardon my Expression.
 This Example in particular tripp’d up my poor reading Companion:

 “From whom I have that thus I move and live,” (VIII.281)